 Jiri to Everest Base Camp Trek: 19 Days

 This package of EBC Trip via Jiri follows the classic trailhead, which is the oldest route, to get to the Everest region, navigating through the ancient terrains, footprint of the first ascender, Sir Edmund Hillary, and Tenzing Norgay Sherpa.
-Lasting for 19 days of timeframe, it firstly avoids the Lukla Flight and traverses through the major settlements of Bhandara (2250 m), via Jiri, Sete (2520 meters), Junubesi (2850 meters), Indingma (2960 m), Thunthala (2400 m), Bupsa (2360 m), Cheplung (2700 meters), and finally touches the regular route of the standard EBC Trek.
-The journey begins with a jeep ride to Jiri and ends with a jeep ride to Kathmandu, concluding within 19 days, letting you explore the off-beaten, oldest classic route, to get to the lap of the world's highest peak.
+Lasting for 19 days, it firstly avoids the Lukla Flight and traverses through the major settlements of Bhandara (2250 m), via Jiri, Sete (2520 meters), Junubesi (2850 meters), Indingma (2960 m), Thunthala (2400 m), Bupsa (2360 m), Cheplung (2700 meters), and finally touches the regular route of the standard EBC Trek.
+The journey begins with a jeep ride to Jiri and ends with a jeep ride to Kathmandu, concluding within 19 days, letting you explore the off-beaten, oldest classic route to get to the lap of the world's highest peak.
 This trip fits perfectly for those who love to trail along the mountain areas, for longer days, unravel the untamed culture of the Sherpa communities, and have prior Himalayan experience, and avoid the hassle of the thrilling Lukla Flight, which can be delayed during the peak seasons.

 Route: Jeep Drive from Kathmandu to Jiri, walking trail begins from Bhandara → Sete → Junubesi → Ingdima → Thunthala → Bupsa → Cheplung → Namche Bazaar → Tengboche → Dingboche → Everest Base Camp → Kala Patthar → Pheriche → Namche → Lukla, and then Kathmandu